adamsiemion/springboot-with-spring_data-and-onion_architecture/README.md

 This tutorial will show how to create a REST application using the Onion architecture and Spring boot (Spring Core, Spring MVC and Spring Data).
 For simplicity it will use an in-memory database (Fongo) and expose only one REST endpoint.

-The traditional three-layered architecture has the following consists of:
+The traditional three-layered architecture consists of:

 + presentation layer
 + application layer (also called business logic, logic or middle layer)
 + data layer

-The onion architecture is a variant of multi-layered architecture, without the drawbacks of a traditional multi-layered architecture:
+The onion architecture is a variant of multi-layered architecture, which consists of:

++ application core which consits of:
+ * domain model
+ * domain services
+ * application services
++ infrastructure

+The onion architecture does not have the drawbacks of the traditional three-layered architecture:

 + the domain layer does not have dependencies to any infrastructure code (expect for the javax.inject library)
-+ infrastructure code dependencies are kept in separate modules thanks to which they do not pollute other modules
++ infrastructure code dependencies are kept in separate modules thanks to which they do not pollute the dependencies of the other modules

 [More on Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1)